Employment Inequality & Exclusion

 - Emergency Evacuation Plans

-If you believe that you have been discriminated against through Non-Compliant Buildings and Employment Inequality & Exclusion, please feel free to fill out the form below and we will come back to you within 48 hours.
+If you believe that you have been discriminated against through Non-Compliant Buildings and Employment Inequality & Exclusion, please feel free to fill out and submit our Disability Discrimination Complaint (DDC) Form, which we will review, then take to the relevant authororities.

 The South African National Standard for Building Regulations